aitoe96/sighotspotter/README.md

 Calculation of hotspots depends heavily on the settings and the input data type, and ranges from 30 seconds to 10 minutes.
 In case of cutoff set to 30% on single-cell data, the calculation takes less than two minutes on the configuration described above.

----
+## Web interface

-The [SigHotSpotter](https://sighotspotter.lcsb.uni.lu/webapp/) web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
+The [SigHotSpotter](https://sighotspotter.lcsb.uni.lu/webapp/) is a web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
 For commercial use, please contact the authors for a license.
 Using the SOFTWARE means you accept the terms and conditions of the Disclaimer below.